 DEFAULToption, whether it is declared as

-In addition, when the slave's copy of the table has more columns than the master's copy, each column common to the tables must use the same data type in both tables.
+In addition, when the replica's copy of the table has more columns than the source's copy, each column common to the tables must use the same data type in both tables.

 Examples.
 The following examples illustrate some valid and invalid table definitions:

-More columns on the master.
+More columns on the source.
 The following table definitions are valid and replicate correctly:

-The following table definitions would raise an error because the definitions of the columns common to both versions of the table are in a different order on the slave than they are on the master:
+The following table definitions would raise an error because the definitions of the columns common to both versions of the table are in a different order on the replica than they are on the source:

-The following table definitions would also raise an error because the definition of the extra column on the master appears before the definitions of the columns common to both versions of the table:
+The following table definitions would also raise an error because the definition of the extra column on the source appears before the definitions of the columns common to both versions of the table:

-More columns on the slave.
+More columns on the replica.
 The following table definitions are valid and replicate correctly:

-The following definitions raise an error because the columns common to both versions of the table are not defined in the same order on both the master and the slave:
+The following definitions raise an error because the columns common to both versions of the table are not defined in the same order on both the source and the replica:

-The following table definitions fail because the slave's
+The following table definitions fail because the replica's

 version of the table has additional columns compared to the